lightward/mechanic-docs/core/actions/event.md

 {% endtab %}
 {% endtabs %}
 #### Notes
+You can limit a task to itself by referencing it's own task.id

 See [**options**](../../tasks/options) to have a user configurable input instead of hardcoding the task id(s).